imkaywu/imkaywu.github.io/_projects/12_project.markdown

 img: /assets/img/project/thumbnail/ps_train.png
 ---

+## News
+The new project page can be found [here]({{site.url}}/{{site.baseurl}}/3drecon_dataset).

 ## Introduction
 The is the toolbox I developed for my Master's thesis to run various 3D reconstruction algorithms and evaluate their performance under varied material and geometric conditions.
 The [source code](https://github.com/imkaywu/3DRecon_Algo_Eval) is publicly available.
-The new project page can be found [here]({{site.url}}/{{site.baseurl}}/3drecon_dataset).

 ## Algorithms
 * PMVS: patch-based Multi-view Stereo